 When I was (much) younger, I came across the quote, “The true meaning of life is to plant trees, under whose shade you do not expect to sit.”
 For me, that adequately sums up what it means to care for the environment — something I’m passionate about.

-So I was really excited about the weekly beach cleanup at Club Med Bintan.
-Organised by LUSH, about 20 of us gathered on the beach where we’re given a sack and a short safety briefing (to watch out for glass shards) before setting off.
+So I was really excited about the weekly beach cleanup organised by Club Med Bintan.
+About 20 of us gathered on the beach where we’re given a sack and a short safety briefing (to watch out for glass shards) before setting off.
 By the end of it, most of our sacks were filled with single-use plastics and discarded fishing gear.

 Over the years, I came to understand that it’s not about saving the world but it’s about creating a positive ripple effect.
 Picking up microplastics along the beach may not do much about large-scale pollution, but it’ll at least give the sea turtles that come to this beach cleaner waters and a fighting chance.

-Seeking out lesser-known places is one of my favourite things to do while travelling so while I was in Bintan I visited the lesser-known Bintan Sand Dunes and Blue Lake.
+Seeking out lesser-known places is one of my favourite things and one of the perks of solo travel is being able to do whatever I want, whenever I want to!
+So when planning this solo retreat in Bintan, I went online and pre-booked a personal tour to discover the lesser known Bintan Sand Dunes and Blue Lake.

-Other than a photo-op spot, visitors can also enjoy ATV rides or take pictures with a falcon — prices seem to vary depending on your haggling skills!
+Other than a photo-op spot, you can also enjoy ATV rides around the Dunes or take pictures with a falcon — prices seem to vary depending on your haggling skills!
 There are also food stalls at the entrance if you fancy a quick bite.

-Address: Busung, Seri Kuala Lobam, Bintan Regency, Riau Islands 29152, Indonesia
+Address: Bintan Sand Dunes, Busung, Seri Kuala Lobam, Bintan Regency, Riau Islands 29152, Indonesia

 Spa Treatment at CSpa

 Since spas at Club Med are often top-tier, I decided to get a 1-hour traditional massage (1,008,000Rp) after a day out in the sun.